Charity Intelligence

 OUTPUTS AND OUTCOMES

-The Mobile Hamper Program addresses food insecurity by providing the short-term relief of hunger to those living rough.
+The Mobile Hamper Program addresses food insecurity by providing short-term relief of hunger to those experiencing homelessness.
 The root causes of long-term hunger are also addressed as clients are given hampers by organizations which provide support for individuals experiencing or at risk of experiencing homelessness.
-The food acts as a connector and allows partner organizations to work with individuals to transition them out of poverty.
-This program reduces poverty by relieving some financial and mental strain on those living rough, and allowing individuals to use the funds and resources to move into a stable shelter situation.
-We collaborate with 12 non-profit organizations that are working with the homeless population.
+Food acts as a connector and allows partner organizations to work with individuals to transition them out of homelessness.
+This program reduces poverty by relieving some financial and mental strain on those experiencing homelessness and allowing individuals to use the funds and resources to move into a stable shelter situation.
+We collaborate with 11 partner organizations that are working with the population experiencing homelessness.

 GOALS The goals for the program are to be within 10%, plus or minus in the coming fiscal year.

-SHORT-TERM OUTCOMES Supplying nutrition to those living rough and may not have another source of food.
+SHORT-TERM OUTCOMES Supplying nutrition to those experiencing homelessness and may not have another source of food.

 LONG-TERM OUTCOMES Creating a hunger-free community.